Portrait of Drew Peltier

 Research

-We also explore the mechanisms of memory, such as very long storage of nonstructural carbon reserves.
+They also explore the mechanisms of memory, such as very long storage of nonstructural carbon reserves.
 Carbon reserves are the products of past photosynthesis, sugars, starch, and lipids, stored for future metabolic needs.
 Radiocarbon dating of carbon reserves has shown trees rely on decades-old reserves to survive long-term drought, or 50-100 year old reserves to recover from extreme fire.
-We work in forests across the western US, from the diminutive piñon (Pinus edulis), to very tall coast redwoods (Sequoia sempervirens) and giant sequoia (Sequoiadendron giganteum).
+They work in forests across the western US, from the diminutive piñon (Pinus edulis), to very tall coast redwoods (Sequoia sempervirens) and giant sequoia (Sequoiadendron giganteum).

 Additional Information